 Jonny & Julie Pollock – Republic of Ireland ►

 Julie was raised in N. Ireland and came to faith in Christ as a young girl, and from an early age demonstrated a passion and burden for mission.
 This led to involvement in many Christian endeavours and mission trips to Brazil, Kenya and Hungary.
 Jonny comes from Belfast, and came to faith when he was 21.
 He was antagonistic to the Gospel, Christians and God, yet was gloriously saved after being given a Bible to read while at university.
 They both trained, qualified and worked as nurses through Queen’s University Belfast.

 Their first missionary involvement was with an OMS team to Mexico in 2006, and following that they felt led by God to serve in OMS Mexico for a year term.
 After returning home to have their first child, Benjamin, in 2008, they returned to Mexico for a further period of service.
 Returning home in 2009, Jonny pastored a church in North Belfast, and Julie returned to work.
 They welcomed two more sons, Joshua in 2010, and Caleb in 2013.

 One of their great burdens is to share God’s Word with people who have little or no access to the Gospel, something which has since led to a passion for the Republic Of Ireland.
 They have been serving God in Westport with Calvary Church since June 2015, and are involved in planting a new church in the town of Loughrea, County Galway, and the training of Irish believers to further the work of God in Ireland.

 Leslie and Brenda Reid – Mexico ►

 Philip & Fiona Richardson – USA ►

-Fiona’s passion is to pray, equip, and encourage people as disciples and disciple makers.
-She delights in building up leaders to work with women and guiding younger women by developing written resources, training trainers, and working through teams in many nations, welcoming God’s transforming Spirit to move in the nations.
+Fiona’s passion is to equip and encourage people as disciples and disciple-makers.
+She delights in building up leaders to work with women by developing written resources, training trainers and praying for God’s transforming Spirit to move in the nations.
 She also loves to pray with and for missionaries through the OMS World Intercessors team.